aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-monitoring.md

 9. Bootstrap your 4 AWS Accounts using [deploying pipelines approach] (https://aws-quickstart.github.io/cdk-eks-blueprints/pipelines/#deploying-pipelines) in this link.
 If you have bootstrap already done, please remove those before doing this step.

-10. Modify the code in your forked repo to point to your GitHub username/organisation.
+10. Modify the code of `lib/pipeline-multi-env-gitops/index.ts` in your forked repo to point to your GitHub username/organisation.
+Look for the declared const of `gitOwner` and change it to your GitHub username.
 This is needed because the AWS CodePipeline that will be automatically created will be triggered upon commits that are made in your forked repo.
-Open the [pattern file source code](../../lib/pipeline-multi-env-gitops/index.ts) and look for the declared const of `gitOwner`.
-Change it to your GitHub username.

 11. Once all pre-requisites are set you are ready to deploy the pipeline.
 Run the following command from the root of this repository to deploy the pipeline stack: